Sammy5430/SIP-Simple-Image-Processing-Language/README.md

 **red()**
-*	Converts a 3D image to 2D by extracting only the red tones.
+*	Extracts only the red component of an RGB image.

 **Example:**